centre-for-educational-technology/la_pills/README.md

     - Create new Timer and Timer sessions - TEACHER USER
     - View active Timer and Timer sessions - TEACHER USER
     - View inactive Timer and Timer sessions - TEACHER USER
+* LA Pills Quick Feedback - a module that provides quick feedback functionality to data gathering sessions.
+A user with sufficient permissions could create questions and mark them as active.
+Active ones can be used to construct a Quick Feedback questionnaire for an existing session, making copies of question data.
+This newly added questionnaire has all the questions marked as optional and behaves in a similar manner to others.
+Quick Feedback questionnaire replies are available for download along with the rest of the data.
+Dashboard would also show a visualisation for it (similar to others), yet it would only be displayed to the teacher.
+  - Install module and configure permissions
+  - Currently recommended permissions are (TEACHER is an example role that would be creating content)
+    - Create new Question and Questionnaire entities - TEACHER USER
+    - View published Question entities - TEACHER USER

 ## Themes